Heliophysics-Software-Search-Interface/hssi-website/README.md

 EMAC_ADMIN_PASSWORD="user"
 SECRET_KEY="secret"
 ```
-The values can be filled with any string literals, ex: `POSTGRESS_USER="user"`.
 * Start the docker service on your systen and run `docker compose up` in the
 project directory.
 * After docker container is fully launched, visit `localhost` in a browser to